cph-oo221/Dat3-React-CRUD/README.md

 - Use the `json-server` to persist data.
 - All four CRUD operations should be implemented.
 - All CRUD functions should be separated into a separate file.

+Do a short video presentation of your project where you show your user interface, explain how it works and guide us through your code.
+Both your link to the video and code should be emailed to your group-teacher.